ospalh/3d-printing/Untersetzerkeil/description.md

 # print

 easy
-The layer height determines how smooth the top is, but the steps of a high layer height give this a bit of an anti slip effect, which is fine.
+The layer hight determines how smooth the top is, but the steps of a high layer hight give this a bit of an anti slip effect, which is fine.
 300 µm